10 Minute read:

 4. Get Your Mind Right

 We eluded to this earlier.
 Employers today will be looking for both your attitude and your ability to carry out a role.
+Especially when it comes to a company employing graduates, a positive attitude really is everything.

 Richard Branson, the well-known UK billionaire, is often quoted as saying that he looks for new employees with a positive go for it mindset.
 Why?
 Because he knows that he can develop that individual to become anything they want to be.
+He is right too.

 If you look at many successful business people, they were not blessed with superior skills or good looks.
 Neither Steve Jobs or Bill Gates finished university.
 Clare Balding is one of the UKs best known broadcasters and only after a couple of attempts got into university; which she found hard work.
 I could share hundreds of examples with you.
-The premise is the same it is how you think and use your mind to move forward along with the goals you set is the key to your success.

 5. Planning and Questions

-" Failing to plan, is planning to fail"
+"Failing to plan, is planning to fail"

-Remember this old saying, well its true.
+Remember this old saying?
+Well its true.

 Planning and questions are two underutilised strategies that many new graduates forget about.
 Having a plan is of course logical.
 Remember your career is going to have a significant impact on your life so careful planning is imperative.

 Before you dive into that spreadsheet or planning app on your phone ask yourself a few questions, so you know what career you are planning for.
-Here are a few question’s that will help.

 • Having created my skills audit what role would suit me?